Koub96/MAUIUpDownControl/README.md

 In case the upper or lower limit is reached, you will be notified via the corresponding event handlers `UpperLimitReached` and `LowerLimitReached`.
 You will be notified for each value change via the `ValueChanged` event handler.

+Do not forget to set the `UpButtonImage` and `DownButtonImage` Image Source properties in order for the Image Buttons to be visible.

 ### Permissions